 How to Craft a Standout Acting Resume

 Before an Actor can wow an Agent or Casting Director with their performance, they need to impress them with their acting resume.
 While a headshot is an equally important resource for professional success, it only touches the surface of what an Actor can do and the experience they have.
-That’s why every Actor must have an acting resume ready at all times.

 An acting resume is largely the same as a resume for any other field of work in that it’s a brief breakdown of prior jobs and past education that can give that Agent or Casting Director a quick look into a prospective Actor’s credentials.
 However, the look and content of an acting resume differ greatly from other professions, making essential the guidelines to follow.